 Metabolism

-No two people metabolize edible cannabis products at the same rate, which may be why it's so hard to know exactly how long edibles last.
-Other forms of cannabis consumption, like smoking and vaping, don't rely as heavily on your personal metabolism.
+No two people metabolize edible cannabis products at the same rate, which may be why it’s so hard to know precisely how long edibles last.
+Other forms of cannabis consumption, like smoking and vaping, don’t rely as heavily on your personal metabolism.
 This difference is due to the way your body absorbs edibles versus smoke.
-A slow metabolism means that the edibles take longer to process, which in turn makes the high last longer.
+A slow metabolism means that the edibles take longer to process, making the high last longer.

 Tolerance

-• Make sure that as a consumer you are educating yourself on the products you are consuming.
+Cannabis experts say as a consumer, make sure that you are educating yourself on the products you are consuming.
 Ask your local budtender how edibles work for them and gather your own knowledge.
 These products are very new.
 It is important to ask questions and know what you are purchasing.

-• Edibles, in particular, are not for everybody.
+- Edibles, in particular, are not for everybody.
 Be a smart consumer and understand the product before trying it.
-One last tip before you go eat a delicious pot brownie: If you ever get a little too high from an edible, just take a little CBD to mellow you out!
+One last tip before you go eat a delicious pot brownie: If you ever get a little too high from an edible, experts say you can take a little CBD to mellow you out!